Updated April 2023

 While Parse.ly tracks the writers of particular content, sometimes customers want to track what category of writer they are; that is, if they’re a staffer or a freelancer.
 In this case, we can apply a freelancer tag, or use the parent/child category naming convention, much like we do with editors, to track what type of writers are creating content.

 Should you hire more writers?
 Are freelancers punching above their weight class?
 Are there types of stories that freelancers tend to cover more?

 You can do the same thing with other types of author conventions.
 If you’re a science or health publication, you can track if writers are “experts” (doctors), vs those without formal credentials.
 If you cross-post content from outside contributors, they can be labeled as outside contributors, including the publication.

-These tags can be used to describe the type of content a piece is; for example, a feature story, an explainer, an investigative piece, a listicle, a photo gallery, a reader submission.
-For marketers, tags like e-book, whitepaper, resource, and case study all describe formats that your audience might want to reference or use.
+For example, a feature story, explainer, investigative piece, listicle, photo gallery, or reader submission.
+For marketers, tags like e-book, whitepaper, resource, and case study all describe formats that your audience might want to reference.
 These tags will be missed by natural language processing services, like Parse.ly’s Smart Tags feature, which take tags from computers scanning the story and pulling out keywords, since they can only observe the subjects discussed, and not necessarily apply a tag that describes the format of the content the way a human would.
-Keep in mind that both human-applied and machine-learning applied tags have their place.
+Keep in mind that both human-applied and machine-learning-applied tags have their place.